muramemory/Fintech-AWS-Lex/README.md

 ### Summary

-The Robo advisor tested well in the lambda function in regards to the for loop limites on age and investment and not in the front end interface.
+The Robo advisor tested well in the lambda function in regards to the for loop limites on age and investment and but not in the front end interface.

 ![image.jpg](Images_Icons/age_correct.png)
 ![image.jpg](Images_Icons/age_error.png)